 While submersing myself in Thai life, I also took the chance to travel in Vietnam, Malaysia and Hong Kong before returning home and beginning work at Audley.
 As a Southeast Asia specialist, I hope to deliver journeys that are just as memorable as those I was so fortunate to have.

-Start planning your trip to Southeast Asia with Lauren by calling
+Start planning your trip to Southeast Asia with Lauren

 Everything went perfectly from the moment we were picked up at the airport to the moment we were taken to the airport in Phuket for our journey home.